2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Middle Atlantic Region

 Women make up 29% of the philosophy and religious studies majors at the school.

-Read full report on Philosophy & Religious Studies at Rutgers University - New Brunswick
+Full Philosophy & Religious Studies at Rutgers University - New Brunswick Report

-Catholic University of America came in at #8 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of Washington, CUA is a private not-for-profit school with a medium-sized student population.
+Catholic University of America landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree philosophy and religious studies programs.
+Located in the city of Washington, CUA is a private not-for-profit college with a medium-sized student population.

 Women make up 50% of the philosophy and religious studies majors at the school.

-Seton Hall University ranked #10 on this year’s Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Seton Hall is a medium-sized private not-for-profit school located in the large suburb of South Orange.
+With a ranking of #10, Seton Hall University did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
+Seton Hall is a moderately-sized private not-for-profit school located in the large suburb of South Orange.

 Of the 40 students majoring in philosophy and religious studies at Seton Hall, 33% are male and 68% are female.

-University of Maryland - College Park came in at #10 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-UMCP is a very large public school located in the large suburb of College Park.
+University of Maryland - College Park did quite well in this year’s ranking of the most popular places for philosophy and religious studies students to get a bachelor’s degree.
+It came in at #10 on the list.
+UMCP is a fairly large public school located in the large suburb of College Park.

 About 25% of the students majoring in philosophy and religious studies at the school are women while 75% are male.